GeveoAu/blog/_posts/2019-01-09-Hype vs Fact - Walking 10,000 Steps a Day.md

 <img src="/img/nalin_3.gif" height="400" width="600" />

-*Learn from yesterday, live today, hope for tomorrow. 		*
+*Learn from yesterday, live today, hope for tomorrow.*

 *The most important thing is not to stop questioning.*

-*-Albert Einstein. -*
+*-Albert Einstein.-*